PrismLauncher/prismlauncher.org/src/wiki/development/build-instructions.md

 5. Now, wait for it to compile.
 This could take some time, so hopefully it compiles properly.
 6. Run the command `cmake --install build`, and it should install PolyMC to whatever the `-DCMAKE_INSTALL_PREFIX` was.
 7. In most cases, whenever compiling, the OpenSSL DLLs aren't put into the directory to where PolyMC installs, meaning that you cannot log in.
 The best way to fix this, is just to do `cp /mingw64/bin/libcrypto-1_1-x64.dll /mingw64/bin/libssl-1_1-x64.dll install`.
 This should copy the required OpenSSL DLLs to log in.
-4. Now you need to run the build itself: Run `cmake --build build -jX`, where X is the number of cores your CPU has.
-5. Now to wait for it to compile.
-This could take some time.
-Hopefully it compiles properly.
-6. Run the command `cmake --install build`, and it should install PolyMC, to whatever the `-DCMAKE_INSTALL_PREFIX` was.
-7. In most cases, whenever compiling, the OpenSSL DLLs aren't put into the directory to where PolyMC installs, meaning you cannot log in.
-The best way to fix this is just to do `cp /mingw64/bin/libcrypto-1_1-x64.dll /mingw64/bin/libssl-1_1-x64.dll install`.
-This should copy the required OpenSSL DLLs to log in.

 # macOS